Back to School Health Requirements for All Illinois Students - Please Read

 Dear JHMS Parent,

-I am happy to announce that the Box Top Contest was a success for our school this year!
+The Box Top Contest was a success for our school this year!
 We collected $604 in box tops!
 Additional money was also earned through various local programs offered by Jewel's "Growing Local Learning" and Dominick's "2 Ways 2 Earn", and by earning EBoxTops by doing simple interactive activities online at the Box Top for Education website.
-Our total earnings for the 2011-2012 school year is $849!

-I want to say a big "Thank You" to all those who participated in the Box Top program!
-Please continue saving those box tops throughout the summer months!
-Acollection box is always available in the main office.
+A big "Thank You" to all those who participated and continue to participate in the Box Top program!
+Please continue saving those box tops and turn them in to your Connections teacher each week.
+A collection box is also available in the main office.
 Also, consider registering at the Box Top website www.btfe.com to keep up to date with all the latest offers.
 And just for registering at the Jewel website www.growinglocallearning.com, our school will earn 5 bonus box tops!

 Box Top Coordinator